Fraud detection system with 93% failure rate gets IT companies sued

 Michigan has highest unemployment fraud penalty in the nation at four times the claimed benefit, plus the amount claimed, according to Anthony Paris, an attorney for the Detroit-based Sugar Law Center for Economic & Social Justice.
 Paris has been involved in litigation against the state on behalf of individuals affected by MiDAS but isn't a party in the case filed last week.

 The state's goal, said Paris, in phone interview with The Register, was to prioritize the classification of unemployment insurance fraud.
-"I think they did this to deter people from filing benefits," he said, "so they can say claims are down."
+"I think they did this to deter people from filing for benefits," he said, "so they can say claims are down."

 There have been at least two suicides in the state related to financial penalties arising from MiDAS's accusations of fraud, Paris said, who added that two of his clients had gone so far as to pen suicide notes.